rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 So what's the matter with all those files?
 Here comes an overview from top to bottom:

-* **index.js:** It's a simple entry point file to the firebase module (*src/firebase/* folder) by grouping and exposing all the functionalities from the module to other modules in one file.
+* **index.js:** It's a simple entry point file to the Firebase module (*src/firebase/* folder) by grouping and exposing all the functionalities from the module to other modules in one file.
 Thus it shouldn't be necessary for other modules in your application to access any other file than this one to use its functionalities.

-* **firebase.js:** The file where all the configuration goes that you have seen previously on your firebase dashboard.
-In addition, firebase itself will be instantiated in this file.
+* **firebase.js:** The file where all the configuration goes that you have seen previously on your Firebase dashboard.
+In addition, Firebase itself will be instantiated in this file.

-* **auth.js:** The file where the firebase authentication API will be defined to sign up, sign in, sign out etc. a user in your application.
-It is the interface between the official firebase API and your React application.
+* **auth.js:** The file where the Firebase authentication API will be defined to sign up, sign in, sign out etc. a user in your application.
+It is the interface between the official Firebase API and your React application.

 Let's start with the configuration.
-First, copy the configuration from your firebase dashboard on their website to your application in a configuration object.
+First, copy the configuration from your Firebase dashboard on their website to your application in a configuration object.
 Make sure to replace the caps lock part with your own copied configuration.

 In *src/firebase/firebase.js* file: